 Kaye Wellborn* will never forget her first -- and last -- abscessed tooth.
 The San Francisco Forty 49ers had just won the Superbowl, and a huge, exuberant crowd was celebrating in the street where she was house-sitting.
 "I was already in so much pain I had tears running down my face," she says.
-"People were honking horns and beating drums, and with every drumbeat the throbbing pain in my tooth became more excruciating."
+"People were honking horns and beating drums, and with every drumbeat my tooth seemed to throb harder.
+The pain was already excruciating, but at that moment it seemed unbearable."
 She eventually went to an emergency clinic, where a dental exam revealed that the pulp of one of her lower teeth was infected.

 The pulp, the only part of the tooth that's sensitive to pain, is thankfully well-protected.
 The outer layers of the tooth -- a thin, rock-hard coating known as enamel, and dentin, the main part of the tooth -- surround the fleshy, nerve-filled center.
 But if a tooth cracks or develops a deep cavity, as in Wellborn's case, the pulp can be exposed.
 Before long, bacteria will invade the center of the tooth and the pulp will start to die.
 As the infection progresses, pockets of pus will form at the root of the tooth.
 This is called an abscess.